If you’re looking for some easy games for a winter party, today I’ll share the ones that worked for us!

-Before the holidays, the class mom in my son’s class needed volunteers for the class winter party.
+Before I begin, I’ll give you the story of why I created these winter games… Recently, the class mom in my son’s class needed volunteers for the class winter party.
 She sent an email request out on a Monday for the party that Friday.
-Like everyone, I was busy with all my last minute Christmas running around so I finally responded on Wednesday with a quick, “If you need any extra help with the party, I am available on Friday.”
+Like everyone, I was busy with all my last minute Christmas running around so I finally responded on Wednesday with a quick, “If you need any extra help with the winter party, I’m available on Friday.”

 Immediately, I got an email back saying something like, “Great, we have someone doing a craft but you can run the games!”

 Yes, run the games.
 Apparently, I was the only other person who offered, so here I was scurrying around on Wednesday trying to think of games for a party on Friday morning.
-Yes, I still had Christmas gifts to buy and wrap but I had to remember that this could be the last class party I get to be involved in with middle school rapidly approaching.
+Yes, I still had Christmas gifts to buy and wrap.
+Though with middle school rapidly approaching, I realized that this could be the last class party I get to be involved in.

 Although, it can be hard to come up with a good theme for a winter party, (that’s not too Christmas-oriented), a snow man theme is a great place to start.